Research & Clinical Trials

 Dr. Etzkorn attended medical school at the University of Missouri.
 He completed his Fellowship in Gastroenterology at University of Texas Health Science Center and his Fellowship in Therapeutic Endoscopy at University of Illinois Hospital.

-Bio: Jackie has been working in clinical research since 2006.
-She joined Borland-Groover Clinic Research Department in 2007.
-Her research experience includes studies in Hepatitis, Crohn’s Disease, Ulcerative Colitis, Gastroesophageal Reflux, Erosive Esophagitis, Irritable Bowel Syndrome, Iron Deficiency Anemia, COPD and Asthma.
-She currently works as a clinical research coordinator on Phase I - Phase IV trials.
-Jackie is certified in BLS, ACLS, and IATA trained, and CITI trained in GCP & ICH.
-Her professional affiliation includes the Association of Clinical Research Professionals.
+Bio: Marc has been working in clinical research since 1999.
+Marc joined the Borland Groover clinic in -2014.
+His research experience includes studies in Hepatitis C, Crohn’s Disease, Ulcerative Colitis, Stroke, Parkinson’s, Epilepsy, Multiple Sclerosis, Chronic Inflammatory Demyelinating Polyradiculoneuropathy (CIDP), Restless leg syndrome, Bipolar, Breast Cancer, Hidradenitis Suppurativa, and Psoriasis.
+He currently works as a clinical research coordinator on Phase II - Phase IV trials.
+Marc is certified in BLS, IATA trained, and CITI trained in GCP & ICH.
+His professional affiliation includes the Society of Clinical Research Associates’ Certification.